-Free cash flow is not considered a financial measure under accounting principles generally accepted in the U.S. (GAAP) by SEC Regulation G and Item 10 of SEC Regulation S-K and may not be defined and calculated by other companies in the same manner.
+Free cash flow is not considered a financial measure under GAAP by SEC Regulation G and Item 10 of SEC Regulation S-K and may not be defined and calculated by other companies in the same manner.
 We believe free cash flow is important to management and investors in evaluating our financial performance and measures our ability to generate cash without additional external financings.
 Free cash flow should be considered in addition to, rather than as a substitute for, cash provided by operating activities.
 The following table reconciles cash provided by operating activities (GAAP measure) to free cash flow (non-GAAP measure):

-Millions 2016 2015 2014
+Millions 2017 2016 2015

-Cash provided by operating activities \$ 7,525 \$ 7,344 \$ 7,385
+Cash provided by operating activities \$ 7,230 \$ 7,525 \$ 7,344

-Cash used in investing activities (3,393) (4,476) (4,249)
+Cash used in investing activities (3,086) (3,393) (4,476)

-Dividends paid (1,879) (2,344) (1,632)
+Dividends paid (1,982) (1,879) (2,344)

-Free cash flow \$ 2,253 \$ 524 \$ 1,504
+Free cash flow \$ 2,162 \$ 2,253 \$ 524

-2017 Outlook
+2018 Outlook

 - Safety Operating a safe railroad benefits all our constituents: our employees, customers, shareholders and the communities we serve.
 We will continue using a multi-faceted approach to safety, utilizing technology, risk assessment, training and employee engagement, quality control, and targeted capital investments.
 We will continue using and expanding the deployment of Total Safety Culture and Courage to Care throughout our operations, which allows us to identify and implement best practices for employee and operational safety.
-We will continue our efforts to increase detection of rail defects; improve or close crossings; and educate the public and law enforcement agencies about crossing safety through a combination of our own programs (including risk assessment strategies), industry programs and local community activities across our network. - Network Operations In 2017, we will continue to align resources with customer demand, maintain an efficient network, and ensure surge capability with our assets. - Fuel Prices Fuel price projections for crude oil and natural gas continue to fluctuate in the current environment.
+We will continue our efforts to increase detection of rail defects; improve or close crossings; and educate the public and law enforcement agencies about crossing safety through a combination of our own programs (including risk assessment strategies), industry programs and local community activities across our network. - Network Operations In 2018, we will continue to align resources with customer demand, maintain an efficient network, and ensure surge capability of our assets. - Fuel Prices Fuel price projections for crude oil and natural gas continue to fluctuate in the current environment.
 We again could see volatile fuel prices during the year, as they are sensitive to global and U.S. domestic demand, refining capacity, geopolitical events, weather conditions and other factors.
 As prices fluctuate, there will be a timing impact on earnings, as our fuel surcharge programs trail increases or decreases in fuel price by approximately two months.

-Continuing lower fuel prices could have a positive impact on the economy by increasing consumer discretionary spending that potentially could increase demand for various consumer products that we transport.
+Lower fuel prices could have a positive impact on the economy by increasing consumer discretionary spending that potentially could increase demand for various consumer products that we transport.
 Alternatively, lower fuel prices could likely have a negative impact on other commodities such as coal and domestic drilling-related shipments.